rackerlabs/docs-rackspace-federation/doc/overview/features.rst

    * - Feature
      - Description
-   * - SAML 2.0 compatible
+   * - Conforms to SAML 2.0
-     - Compatible with third-party identity federation systems that adhere to the SAML 2.0 standard
+     - Is compatible with third-party identity federation systems that adhere to the SAML 2.0 standard.
    * - Uses existing identity systems and credentials
-     - Enables customers to connect to Rackspace with their own company credentials instead of requiring new credentials
+     - Enables customers to connect to Rackspace with their own company credentials instead of requiring new credentials.
-   * - Attribute Mapping policy language
+   * - Provides attribute mapping policy capability
-     - A rich, YAML-based, policy language that allows you to dynamically configure the roles and permissions users will receive when they log in
+     - Uses a rich, YAML-based, policy language that enables you to dynamically configure the roles and permissions that users receive when they log in.